Travel Guide Customize Your Trip

 • From Chame, take in the stunning views of Annapurna II and Lamjumg Himal.

-• Adventure hike to Tilicho Lake, the world’s highest lake and highest freshwater lake, which is situated at a height of 4980 meters.
+• Adventure hike to Tilicho Lake, the world’s highest freshwater lake, at 4980 meters.

-• Discover Manang Village, which is 3800 meters above sea level and home to Manang’s oldest Buddhist monastery.
+• Discover Manang Village, 3800 meters above sea level and home to Manang’s oldest Buddhist monastery.

 • Manang village touring and a trip to Gangapurna Glacier Lake.

-• possibility to explore villages home to a variety of ethnic groups and take in the vivid local culture.
+• Possibility to explore villages home to various ethnic groups and take in the vivid local culture.

 • Crossing the Throng La Pass is a fantastic trekking adventure that will reward you with breathtaking views of the surrounding mountains (Mt.
 Annapurna I, II, III, IV, Dhaulagiri, and more).